ThGaskin/NeuralABM/models/SIRS/README.md

 Neural parameter inference for the SIRS model of infection
 ---
+The Susceptible-Infected-Recovered-Susceptible compartmental
-This model is a simple toy model of the spread of infection: the Susceptible-Infected-Recovered-Susceptible compartmental model.
-Three comparments of susceptible, infected, and recovered agents interact via
+model is a simple toy model of the spread of infection.
+Three comparments of susceptible, infected, and recovered agents interact via the following reaction scheme:

 $$S \overset{k_I}{\longrightarrow} I \overset{k_R}{\longrightarrow} R \overset{k_S}{\longrightarrow} S.$$